Read This Blog if You Have Been Diagnosed with Fibromyalgia

 A 32-year-old female with fibromyalgia went to an upper cervical chiropractor and discovered that she had an atlas misalignment.
 Gentle and safe adjustments corrected the misalignment.
 Her fibromyalgia went into complete remission.
 How could this be?
 Upper cervical misalignments are due to inhibited blood flow to the brain as well as reduced brainstem function.
 Both of these can be contributing factors to many of the symptoms of fibromyalgia.

 19 patients with chronic fatigue syndrome were part of a case study that scored their quality of life before and after receiving upper cervical chiropractic care.
 What were the results?
 The patients had mental health scores improve from 46.4 out of 100 to 68.8.
 Overall health improved from an average score of 30.3 to 55.6.
 This represents about 50% improvement in health across the board for the 19 patients, an improvement rarely found by any type of medication when a person has chronic fatigue syndrome.

 Upper cervical chiropractic is a little-known subspecialty in the field, so many first-time patients want to know the difference before coming in for their first visit.
 Here are a few ways that upper cervical chiropractic differs from general chiropractic.

-- Precision – Upper cervical care usually begins with a patient history and examination to ensure you are a good candidate for care.
-Then diagnostic imaging is used to take precise measurements of the position of your atlas.
+Precision – Upper cervical care usually begins with a patient history and examination to ensure you are a good candidate for care.
+Then diagnostic imaging measures the precise position of your atlas.
 We’re talking about hundredths of a degree.
 Since the atlas balances the head, fractions of a millimeter can make a difference.
 The measurements allow the practitioner to calculate a custom adjustment to fit your specific needs.